savonet/liquidsoap/doc/content/on2_part2.md

 your stream's metadata on the fly, using the `on_metadata` operator.

 This operator takes a function of the type `metadata->metadata`, i.e. a function that takes the current metadata and returns some metadata.
-Thus, when `map_metadata` sees a new metadata in the stream, it calls this function and, by default, updates the metadata with the values returned by the function.
+Thus, when `metadata.map` sees a new metadata in the stream, it calls this function and, by default, updates the metadata with the values returned by the function.